 The National Festival Orchestra has a well-earned reputation as one of the country’s foremost theatre and concert orchestras.
 Based in the North of England, the orchestra draws on musicians from all over the UK, with a breadth of professional experience gained from playing for the country’s major symphony, chamber and opera orchestras, and for West End and Broadway shows.

-The NFO has been the resident orchestra of the International Gilbert & Sullivan Festival since its inception in 1994, where they have been hailed as the “pre-eminent interpreters of G&S in the world”.
+The National Festival Orchestra or NFO for short has been the resident orchestra of the International Gilbert & Sullivan Festival since its inception in 1994, where they have been hailed as the “pre-eminent interpreters of G&S in the world”.
 In addition this year, the orchestra will accompany the Gilbert & Sullivan Opera Company’s first tour, for six weeks.

 The NFO was also the adopted orchestra of “Sing Live UK”from its beginning, performing at major concert halls including Symphony Hall, Birmingham; Bridgewater Hall, Manchester; and Sage, Gateshead to sell-out audiences.